micwan88/micwan88.github.io/_posts/development/2018-10-10-java-getResourceAsStream.md

 categories: java
 ---

-## Load resource file by getResourceAsStream in static method of Java

 There are three methods to load resource file in classpath and they have some differences between them.

 Below two methods will treat resources name as absolute path and without leading "/"